gitfrosh/reach-hackathon/README.md

 ```bash
 npm run compile-rsh
 ```
-If you want to test the contract with play javascript run:
+If you want to test the contract with plain javascript, (set index.js to index.js.bk) and run:
 ```bash
 npm run run-rsh
 ```